All investor lists > Seed

 Want more structure?
 Read how to design a winning fundraising strategy.

-How OpenVC helps you close your seed round
+How OpenVC helps founders close their seed round

 Whether you’re raising $750K on a SAFE or closing a $3M round with a lead, OpenVC gives you the tools to move faster and smarter.